KLLY: History

 On December 11, 2024, KLLY rebranded as "Live 95.3" with no change in format, modeled after Portland sister station KBFF.
 Alpha Media merged with Connoisseur Media on September 4, 2025.

-On October 14, 2025 Connoisseur Media Announced The Bakersfield Cluster Had Been Sold to Hill Broadcasting AKA Frequency Media.
+On October 14, 2025, Connoisseur Media Announced the Bakersfield cluster had been sold to Danny and Kait Hill's Frequency Media.

+On April 13, 2026, KLLY returned to its heritage branding of "Kelly 95.3" under ownership on local owners Frequency Broadcasting.
+The new line-up includes local hosts Danny & Kait in the morning to go against non-local syndicated hosts as well as local host Erik Fox who was a part of Kelly 95.3 for 18 years.